OpenSTEF/openstef/docs/source/user_guide/concepts/component_splitting.rst

 How the Linear Splitter Works
 ------------------------------

-The ``LinearComponentSplitter`` uses a pre-trained linear model that maps weather features to generation components:
+The :class:`~openstef_models.models.component_splitting.linear_component_splitter.LinearComponentSplitter` uses a pre-trained linear model that maps weather features to generation components:

 - **Inputs**: radiation (solar irradiance) and wind speed at 100m height, plus the